Samaneh-Tousi/R-Basics-Biostatics-and-Bioinformatics-Tutorial/index.md

 # Welcome

-Welcome to the R Transcriptomics Tutorial.
+Welcome to the R basics, biostatics, and bioinformatics Tutorial.

 This tutorial introduces R programming and transcriptomics data analysis step by step.